Donald Trump sexual misconduct allegations: Relationship with Jeffrey Epstein

-For around 15 years, Trump maintained a friendship with Jeffrey Epstein, and those who knew them at the time said they would frequently hit on and compete for young women.
+For around 15 years, Trump maintained a friendship with convicted sex trafficker Jeffrey Epstein, and those who knew them at the time said they would frequently hit on and compete for young women.
 Trump and Epstein met sometime around 1990 when Epstein bought a mansion two miles north of Mar-a-Lago which Trump had purchased five years earlier in 1985.
 In 1992, NBC News cameras saw the two partying with a group of Buffalo Bills cheerleaders.
 Trump invited NBC News to film a party he threw for himself and Epstein at Mar-a-Lago, where they joined various NFL cheerleaders.
 NBC News revealed footage of the party in July 2019, showing Trump, Epstein and the cheerleaders.
 At one point during the video, Trump grabbed a woman around her waist, pulled her against his body, and patted her buttocks.
 At another point, Trump appears to tell Epstein: "Look at her, back there ...
 She's hot."
 Also during the footage, Trump was seen dancing with a crowd of young women and whispering in Epstein's ear.

 Months later, Trump and Epstein held a "calendar girl competition" where Trump and Epstein were the only guests according to George Houraney who arranged the event.
 In 1997, Jill Harth dropped a sexual misconduct lawsuit against Trump from the "calendar girl competition" where she alleged Trump took her into a bedroom and forcibly kissed and fondled her, and restrained her from leaving.
 Trump and Epstein were also spotted at a 1997 Victoria's Secret "Angels" party in Manhattan.

 Epstein attended Trump's 1993 wedding to Marla Maples.

 Court records showed that Trump flew on Epstein's private jet at least seven times over four years in the 1990s.

 A 2002 article in New York magazine quoted Trump talking about Epstein: "I've known Jeff for fifteen years.
 Terrific guy.
 He's a lot of fun to be with.
 It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.
 No doubt about it, Jeffrey enjoys his social life."
 In a 2017 recording, Epstein stated that he was "Donald's closest friend for ten years."

 The two had a falling out in 2004.
 They reportedly became rivals when they both wanted to purchase the same oceanfront mansion in Florida.
 In another account, they parted ways when Epstein made advances towards the daughter of a Mar-a-Lago member.
 Luke Broadwater reports for The New York Times that no evidence exists that Trump and Epstein communicated after 2004.